C4 Logo Return to main site

 of females

-Nationally, HPV vaccination coverage for 15-year-old females in 2022 was 85.3%, down from 2021 and the pre-pandemic peak in 2020.
-There was a decline in coverage and a resurgence of disparities between Indigenous and non-Indigenous adolescents compared to 2016-2020.
-Coverage was lower for disadvantaged areas and remote regions and varied by jurisdiction, from 74.6% to 88.5%.
+Nationally, HPV vaccination coverage for 15-year-old females in 2023 was 84.2%, down from 2022 and the pre-pandemic peak in 2020.
+There was a further decline in coverage and widening of disparities between Indigenous and non-Indigenous adolescents.
+Coverage was lower for disadvantaged areas and remote regions and varied by jurisdiction, from 78.3% to 90.5%.

 HPV vaccine coverage in males